project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 ## Scenario

-As a part of the employee development and training program, the XYZ Corporation needs to create training material.
+As a part of the employee development and training program, the XYZ Corporation has to create training material.
 The Learning and Develop department's admin would like to effectiveness of the courses.
-To determine that, the admin needs to know how much time employees are spending on a content.
-For that, the corporation needs to get telemetry data and analyze the data to see the time consumption on a content.
+To determine the effectiveness, the admin must have telemetry data and analyze the data to analyse the time consumption on each content.

 ## Overview

 Telemetry is an automated remote measurement and data collection process.
 It is used in all kinds of industries, from tracking spacecraft, tracking wildlife, medical monitoring, law enforcement, and so on.
-It enables you to answer many questions such as: Who did what, on what, and where, using what, about what?

-**Telemetry event specifications.**
+**Telemetry Event Specifications**

 Telemetry events are broad, human-readable actions, that can be tracked as a string.
 Events are used to categorize telemetry data.
 They are the basic unit for analytics and help identify user navigation or flow.
 All events follow a common data structure, though the event data structure ("edata") differs for each event.